mdeguzis/SteamOS-Tools/README.md

 * For all other videos and tutorials, please see the [Videos and Tutorials](https://github.com/ProfessorKaos64/SteamOS-Tools/wiki/Videos-and-Tutorials) wiki page

 # Branches
-There are four main branches at the moment
+There are three main branches at the moment

+`alchemist`
+Only contains a modified `add-debian-repos.sh`.
+Only intended for some legacy package testing right now.

 `brewmaster`
 Brewmaster branch.
 Default branch for repository.

 `testing-b`
-Branch where new scripts are made, larger alterations to existing ones implemented, and more for brewmaster.
+Branch where some new scripts are made.
+Larger alterations to existing ones implemented, and more for brewmaster.

 # Pull requests / package requests / suggestions
 Please submit any issues / suggestions to the issues tracker on the right hand side of this page